nacos-group/nacos-group.github.io/docs/en-us/architecture.md

 * **Service Registry**

 	The database of services, instances and metadata.
 Service instances are registered with the service registry on startup and deregistered on shutdown.
 Clients of the service and/or routers query the service registry to find the available instances of a service.
-A service registry might invoke a service instance¡¯s health check API to verify that it is able to handle requests.
+A service registry might invoke a service instanceï¿½ï¿½s health check API to verify that it is able to handle requests.

 * **Service Metadata**